-Phuket Zoo as with any other animal enclosures around Thailand or the world for that matter, will almost certainly be subjective to some sort of controversy.
+Phuket Zoo, as with any other animal enclosures around Thailand or the world for that matter will almost certainly be subjective to some sort of controversy.
 But on a personal note, it can well be based on individual feelings or prejudices.
 You may perceive any animal, especially the wild variety, being caged in cramped conditions, inhuman or perhaps even barbaric.
 In spite of this, it is an absolute delight for kids who at a young age are unaware of the predicament.

 And what about the tigers (chained I might add) who just lie there looking ever so sheepish while waiting to have their photo taken with some eager visitor.
 The only animals who do appear to enjoy their day are the crocodiles, monkeys and elephants... or do they.
 These animals are the zoos finest performers and put on several shows daily to the applaud of the crowds.
 It may well be worth the visit.

-However it's not necessary all doom and gloom at the zoo.
+However, it's not necessary all doom and gloom at the zoo.
 There can be some good coming out of the fact that so many of the world's greatest creatures are confined to a limited space.
-In some cases it may be necessary.
+In some cases, it may be necessary.
 Not everyone working in zoos wants to see animals in their care being neglected or mistreated.

 Having lived in Africa, I had been fortunate to see some of the big five roaming wild and free.
 The dissimilarity is indescribable.
-At some stage you may want to experience that thrill yourself.
+At some stage, you may want to experience that thrill yourself.
 If not in Africa, see similar animals at Phuket Zoo.
-Now that I've got that off my chest, you cannot deny that Phuket Zoo is really a kids paradise, that being the the real reason why you should take them there.
+Now that I've got that off my chest, you cannot deny that Phuket Zoo is really a kids paradise, that being the real reason why you should take them there.

 Kids will absolutely enjoy the monkey shows, the crocodile shows as well as the elephant shows held daily at the zoo but there is no reason why you shouldn't either.
-They can be a lot of fun if not extremely entertaining to say the least.
+They can be a lot of fun if not extremely entertaining, to say the least.

 Monkey Shows start at 9:00 am with a further three shows at 12:00 pm, 14:30 pm and 16:45 pm respectfully.
 You'll see mostly short-tailed macaque monkeys riding bicycles, playing basketball, carrying food in baskets on their shoulders among other things such as diving for coins and posing with colourful umbrellas.

 You may see the odd orangutan or two doing tricks too.
 Try not to get annoyed with the hosts as they go through the motions at high speed switching from one language to another language.
 It's the same routine time after time and all part of the program.
 Just sit back and try to relax.
-Kids of course wouldn't care less.
+Kids, of course, wouldn't care less.